This is the multi-page printable view of this section. Click here to print.

 What Happens During Distribution?

-1. Divekit creates a new repository for each student/group
+1. Divekit creates a new code repository for each student/group

-3. Repository contents are individualized based on your configuration
+3. Repository contents are individualized based on your variable configuration

 Next Steps